-If you have a blog post or article or website that delves deeper into this enchanting subject please leave a comment or email me and I will post/link to you.
+If you have a blog post/article or website that delves deeper into this enchanting subject please leave a comment or email me and I will link to you.
 If you’d like to write a guest post for Ritually Made, let me know!

 Some people are creating entire gardens dedicated to fairies.
 I find this fascinating and will be exploring this further.

 Lets examine the origins and folklore surrounding fairies.

 The folklore author Thomas Keightly says the word “fairy” derives from the Latin fata and the Old French form “faerie”.
 This word describes “enchantment.”

 If you look into fairy folklore you will find that the term “fairy” means many different things to many different cultures.
 Some use the word to describe creatures or spirits, others use it as an adjective to describe “enchantment”.